Navigating the Space of Symmetric CMC Surfaces: Integrable Surface Theory

 \section{Integrable Surface Theory}

-In this Section, we recall the basic background from integrable surface theory.
-We explain how CMC tori can be described from our perspective and consider two families of CMC tori as examples in detail.
+In this Section, we recall the basics of integrable surface theory.
+We explain how CMC tori can be described from our perspective and consider two families of CMC tori as examples in detail.\\

-In the integrable systems approach to CMC surfaces the crucial step is to translate the elliptic PDE $H \equiv const$ into a system of ODEs on the Riemann surface: to a CMC immersion we can associate $f\colon M\to S^3$ a $\C^*-$family of flat $\SL(2, \C)$ connections as was introduced by Hitchin \cite{Hi}.
-In order to construct CMC surfaces it is thus sufficient to write down appropriate families of flat connections, which will turn out to be easier than to solve the PDE directly.
-The reader might also consult ~\cite{B,He1} for more details.
-Theorem \ref{The1} states the 1-to-1 correspondence between $\C^*-$families of flat $\SL(2, \C)$ connections with some additional properties over the Riemann surface $M$ and conformal immersions of $M$ with constant mean curvature.
+In the integrable systems approach to CMC surfaces the crucial step is to translate the elliptic PDE $H \equiv const$ into a system of ODEs on the Riemann surface: to a CMC immersion $f\colon M\to S^3$ we can associate a $\C^*-$family of flat $\SL(2, \C)$ connections as was introduced by Hitchin \cite{Hi}.
+In order to construct CMC surfaces it is thus sufficient to write down appropriate families of flat connections, which will turn out to be easier than to solve the PDE directly.\\

-\begin{The}[\cite{Hi,B}] Let $f\colon M\to S^3$ be a conformal CMC immersion.
-Then there exists an associated family of flat $\SL(2,\C)$ connections